TomasRacil/Python/Projekty/RaczekVyslouzil/README.md

 to do:
 -rozvinout funkci uložení progresu
--přidávání obtížnosti po určitém počtu levlů
+-rozšířit možnosti obtížnosti a velikosti hrací plochy